 - Made in Wisconsin with a 5-year warranty (vs 1–2 years industry standard).

 Nobody needs a $450 trail camera — until they’ve lost a season of intel to a $90 camera that fogged internally in November.
 The HyperFire 2 is what you buy for the one spot that matters: a historic scrape, a sanctuary edge, a lease gate.
 Photos are only 3MP native (Reconyx prioritizes speed and reliability over resolution), but every single event gets captured, the no-glow flash reaches further than anything else here, and the 5-year warranty is real — Reconyx still services decade-old units.
 Amortized over its lifespan, it’s arguably the cheapest camera on this list.
+It’s also the rare model with an open SIM slot instead of a locked carrier plan — see our best trail camera SIM card guide if you’d rather pick your own carrier.
+See the full current Reconyx lineup, including the newer 4K models, in our best Reconyx trail cameras guide.

 6. Moultrie Mobile Edge 2 Pro — Best Smart Features